0WN463/wellspring/multivariable_calculus/integration.md

 $\example$

-Let us integrate the unit sphere surface over a constaint field of $1$.
+Let us integrate the unit sphere surface over a constant field of $1$.

 $$
 \begin{align*}